sampsyo/cs6120/content/blog/2019-09-25-llvm-backend-for-bril.md

 ### Methodology

 To compile a Bril program into LLVM IR, we first take the program in JSON format and have it analyzed by our compiler.
 The overall workflow is similar to what we do for data flow analysis in class.
-One thing to notice here is that, during the class, we have not mentioned static single assignment, which is essential when we have multiple assignments to a single variable.
+One thing to notice here is that, during the class, we have not mentioned static single assignment (SSA), wihch is an IR property requiring each variable to be assigned exactly once.
+Multiple assignments to same variable create new versions for that variable.
+SSA is essential when we have multiple assignments to a single variable.
 Namely, we need to create phi nodes in cases where we have branches.
-To solve that, we make each assignement a memory store.
+However, Bril is not an SSA-form IR where multiple assignments overwrite the variable without creating new identifiers.
+To compile the Bril IR into SSA-form LLVM IR, we make each assignement a unique memory store.
 Similarly, each variable read becomes a memory load.

 1. Create a basic block mapping: Given the Bril IR in JSON representation, we create empty LLVM basic blocks according to block labels.
-Meanwhile, we maintain a mapping between label strings and LLVM basic blocks pointers.
+Meanwhile, we maintain a mapping between label strings and LLVM basic block pointers.
 We also create a flag to mark whether a basic block is used or not.
 2. Insert instructions into blocks: We traverse the empty basic blocks and insert instructions into them.
 Each basic block should end with a valid terminator (i.e., jmp, br, or ret).
 The insertion process will terminate after encountering the first terminator.
-All following instructions under the same label will be ignored.
+All following instructions under the same label will be ignored since this code is dead and will not be executed in any condition.

 ```markdown
 label: